 With all the areas mentioned above, the process is the same.

 - Find the government department responsible for delivering the service.

 - Make sure your application is correct with them and follow up until you have received your entitlements.

-Sometimes perseverance is the key as bureaucracy can be hard to deal with and often delays occur so keep making sure your application is being considered and up-to-date until you have been granted your full legal entitlement.
+Perseverance is often the key.
+Bureaucracy can be hard to deal with and often delays occur.
+Make sure your application is up-to-date.
+And persevere until you have your full legal entitlement.

 They have been increasing calls for either a Universal Basic Income (UBI) or a Guaranteed Basic Income (GBI) payment.

-A Universal Basic Income would be a direct payment that allowed people to afford the essentials of life, but it will be paid to every member of the community.
+A Universal Basic Income is a direct payment that allowed people to afford the essentials of life.
+It is paid to every member of the community.
 Hence the name Universal Basic Income.

-A Guaranteed Basic Income is more of an equity measure and it would be a fixed amount paid to those most in need in any community.
+A Guaranteed Basic Income is more of an equity measure.
+It is a fixed amount paid to those most needy in a community.
 The Guaranteed Basic Income has been trialled among disadvantage of marginalise groups and found to be most helpful and increasing their mental health and quality of life and even improve their chances of obtaining employment and better health outcomes.

-Socialists and liberals around the world are united in campaigning for a direct income payment for those most in need, so that no citizen is forced to live below the poverty line.
+Socialists and liberals around the world are united in campaigning for a direct income payment for those most in need.
+No citizen should be forced below the poverty line.

-In today’s world the wealthiest 1% enjoy a unimaginable wealth.
+In today’s world the wealthiest 1% enjoy unimaginable wealth.
 As a result, they look after themselves at the expense of us and the planet.
 Therefore, the rest of us need to access and receive whatever welfare rights and supports we are entitled to.
-Therefore, whatever form they take, make sure you claim your welfare rights.
-They are your moral and legal entitlement.
+However, whatever form they take, make sure you claim your welfare rights.
+After all, they are your moral and legal entitlement.